pedrofern/desofs2024_M1A_1/Deliverables/Documentation/P2_sprint2/README_P2_Sprint_2.md

 ![logs](log_system.png)

-- "Valid" annotations on the parameters on the controller and annotations on the request type (SubmitLogisticsForm) to mitigat Parameter Tampering.
+- "Valid" annotations on the parameters on the controller and annotations on the request type (SubmitLogisticsForm) to mitigate Parameter Tampering.